GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-07-14-passing-props-to-protected-react-components.md

 ## App Preparation

-Building a React app with [create-react-app](https://create-react-app.dev/), [React Router](https://reactrouter.com/web/guides/quick-start) and authentication is extensively covered and so, if you haven't already, I'd recommend checking tutorials such as those by [Maxim Ivanov](https://maksimivanov.com/posts/firebase-react-tutorial/), or [Binh Tran](https://medium.com/@thanhbinh.tran93/private-route-public-route-and-restricted-route-with-react-router-d50b27c15f5e#:~:text=full%20source%20code-,Private%20Route,function%20separately%20in%20utils%20folder.) to get you up and running.
+Building a React app with <span class="code-snippet">[create-react-app](https://create-react-app.dev/)</span>, [React Router](https://reactrouter.com/web/guides/quick-start) and authentication is extensively covered and so, if you haven't already, I'd recommend checking tutorials such as those by [Maxim Ivanov](https://maksimivanov.com/posts/firebase-react-tutorial/), or [Binh Tran](https://medium.com/@thanhbinh.tran93/private-route-public-route-and-restricted-route-with-react-router-d50b27c15f5e#:~:text=full%20source%20code-,Private%20Route,function%20separately%20in%20utils%20folder.) to get you up and running.
 [Google Firebase](https://firebase.google.com/) is a great platform for building database-backed React apps quickly and gives you authentication out of the box.
 By that point your app should hopefully look something with a similar structure to the following (you can find the actual code [here](https://github.com/GideonBrimleaf/react-basic-auth-template)):

 <pre class="p-2 bg-primary text-light">
 ├── README.md